 8 simple ways you can boost your internet speed from slow to fast(er).

 We are committed to sharing unbiased reviews.
 Some of the links on our site are from our partners who compensate us.
 Read our disclosure policies to learn more.

-Slow internet is something we’ve all encountered at one time or another.
-The thing is, there’s a range of reasons why your Ethernet, Wi-Fi or mobile internet may feel so, so slow and be in dire need of a speed boost.
-Read on our guide on how to speed up your internet.
+Slow internet is something we've all encountered at one time or another.
+The thing is, there’s a range of reasons why your Ethernet, WiFi or mobile internet may feel so, so slow and be in dire need of a speed boost.

 The first step is to identify expected internet speeds vs actual internet speeds.
 For home internet, this means understanding your maximum download and upload speeds.
 Your internet plan will have been sold to you with an expected download and upload bandwidth, represented in megabits-per-second (Mbps).

 Outside of the so-called internet ‘busy period’, typically between 7.00pm and 11.00pm every night, your internet speeds should be close to what’s advertised.

 Compare your actual internet speeds to what’s advertised in your plan by testing your internet connection by using our speed test tool.